Raising the voice of people with experience of homelessness

 Central to the project is co-production, which operates on the premise that those who use a service are best placed to offer insights as to how it could be improved.
 This goes against the usual hierarchical nature of large-scale projects, and blurs the boundaries between delivering and receiving a service.
+For Common Ambition, safety, trauma-informed working, accessibility, balancing power dynamics and enabling equal voices are all key components to co-production.

 The importance of co-production is highlighted by the CQC.
 Their report states: